deanwampler/spark-scala-tutorial/README.markdown

 Because each application has its own executor process per node, applications can't share data through the *Spark Context*.
 External storage has to be used (e.g., the file system, a database, a message queue, etc.)

-## Resilient, Distributed Datasets
+### Resilient, Distributed Datasets

 ![Three RDDs Partitioned Across a Cluster of Four Nodes](tutorial/images/RDD.jpg)

 The data caching is one of the key reasons that Spark's performance is considerably better than the performance of MapReduce.
-Spark stores the data for the job in *Resilient, Distributed Datasets* (RDDs), where a logical data set is virtualized over the cluster.
+Spark stores the data for the job in *Resilient, Distributed Datasets* (RDDs), where a logical data set is partitioned over the cluster.

 The user can specify that data in an RDD should be cached in memory for subsequent reuse.
 In contrast, MapReduce has no such mechanism, so a complex job requiring a sequence of MapReduce jobs will be penalized by a complete flush to disk of intermediate data, followed by a subsequent reloading into memory by the next job.